spacecowboy/AndroidCodeGenerator/README.md

 I plan on adding all necessary classes for a database with a contentprovider to start with.
 More types of classes might follow as I see a need for them.

+The database structure is basically the same as the one I present in my [tutorial](https://github.com/spacecowboy/AndroidTutorialContentProvider).

 An example generation
 can be seen below where quite a simple table is created and then a java OrmClass is generated.